Webpage created: September 14, 2019

 They also ran gelatine, creams and cocoanut lines and their Grannie's Winter Favourites were ever popular.

 The history of Lear's goes back to 1836, when Mr Thomas Sullock Lear started a tallow-melting and soap making business in Old Town Street, Plymouth.
 He was at that time 50-years-old and died in 1848, when he and his wife, formerly Miss Ann Lethbridge, whom he married at Saint Andrew's Church on October 2nd 1819, were living at Bilbury Street, Plymouth.
+He was interred at the Ebenezer Wesleyan Methodist Chapel on March 15th 1848 but the memorial stone is apparently now at Efford Cemetery.

 By 1850 his widow, Ann, had transferred the business to Whimple Street, where she was known as a tallow chandler mistress.
 In the meantime, his 24-years-old son, Edward, married Miss Susanna Legg at Saint Andrew's Church on Christmas Day 1847 and they went to live in Whimple Street, where he was a tallow chandler journeyman.